 Generally speaking, when you connect to a server using TLS you obtain its certificate that has two purposes: 1) it can be used to verify that the server is who it says it is; 2) to encrypt communication between your client that holds the certificate, and the server that holds the corresponding private key.
 We are mostly interested in the latter part for the purposes of this course in order to keep things a little bit simpler.

 In order to configure Pika to connect with TLS, you need a little bit more work and the help of the built-in ssl module.
 Pika needs to be given an SSL context which you can build with the ssl module.
-In our case we are simply going to build a context that does essentially what verify=False did for Requests.
-These three lines will prepare the context:
+In our case we are simply going to build a context that uses the CA certificate to verify the receiving server.
+These lines will prepare the context.
+The last one specifies the client certificate to send for peer verification.

 import ssl